 Also, all mills also comes with a work table that can move the work on the x and y axis (the tool of the machine itself being the z axis).
 The size of the table will influence the size of the part you’ll be able to work on.

-In this article, we’ll review the best mini mills available:
+In this article, we’ll review the best mini mills available to a hobbyist:

 - Erie Tools Variable Speed Mini Milling Machine